Bromine Uses in Swimming Pools and Spas

 One of the main advantages of bromine uses in swimming pools and spas - is the fact that the residual concentration is low and no separate substances are required for its removal.

-With the use of pool chlorine some disadvantages will be encountered.
-The same holds true with using br.
-One of the main disadvantages of using Br, is that its initial costs are much higher than chlorine.
+With the use of swimming pool chlorine some disadvantages will be encountered.
+The same holds true with using bromine.
+One of the main disadvantages of using Br, is that its initial costs are much higher than that of chlorine.
 However, over time the user will see savings in the cost of this pool chemical.

 There are other disadvantages that are well known in spa and swimming pool care.
 They are as follows:

-The organic form of Br that is used for pools and spas are available in tablet form.
+The organic form of bromine that is used for pools and spas are available in tablet form.